modcomlearning/BackendAPI/README.md

             if count == 0:
                 return jsonify({"message": "Login Failed"})
             else:
-                # else there is a user, return a message to say login success and all user details
+                # else there is a user, return a message to say login success and all user details,fetchone gets the logged in user details
                 user = cursor.fetchone()

                 # Return login success message with user details as a dictionary